taisei-project/taisei/README.md

 ```
 $prefix/taisei
 $prefix/data/
-($prefix/config)
 ```

-`RELATIVE` is always set when building for Windows.
+`RELATIVE` is always set when building for Windows or macOS.

-## NOTE ABOUT REPLAYS

-As of version 1.0 replays are not guaranteed to work between different operating systems or architectures (or compiler versions).
-Screen capture your replays if you really want to publish them.

 ## NOTE ABOUT BACKGROUND MUSIC